CERTCC/CERT-Guide-to-CVD/docs/roles/finder.md

 Furthermore, vendors may choose to look for vulnerabilities in their own products---a practice that we strongly encourage.
+This can be done via

+- in-house expertise and testing
+- contracted security testing
-This can be done via (a) in-house expertise and testing, (b) contracted security testing, or (c) solicited on a per-vulnerability basis using a bug bounty program.
+- solicited on a per-vulnerability basis using a bug bounty program

 Many vendors integrate testing for vulnerabilities into their development process.
 Microsoft, for example, includes static, dynamic, and fuzz testing for vulnerabilities in its phases of the Security